Student associations

-Discover the UOC's societies and have a genuine university experience.
-Through these societies, you'll have the opportunity to make new friends and meet people who share your interests.
+Discover the UOC's student associations and have a genuine university experience.
+Through these associations, you'll have the opportunity to make new friends and meet people who share your interests.
 You'll learn more about what you're passionate about and be able to propose and run various activities.
-What's more, you can earn academic credits, as some societies offer academic recognition.
+What's more, you can earn academic credits, as some associations offer academic recognition.

-According to the regulations governing student associations at the UOC (ES)or (CA), all UOC students have the right to create and establish student societies.
+According to the regulations governing student associations at the UOC (ES)or (CA), all UOC students have the right to create and establish student associations.
 Come on, get involved!

 The public administration in each autonomous community usually provides templates for all the necessary documentation.
 Check their websites for the following documents (you can see examples of each document):